2019 New York Mets season: May

 The Mets started the month of May off slowly, losing 5 of their first 6.
-However, that one win was an impressive one, with Noah Syndergaard throwing a 1–0 shutout against the Reds, with a Syndergaard home run being the only run of the game.
+However, that one win was an impressive one, with Noah Syndergaard throwing a 1–0 shutout against the Cincinnati Reds, with a Syndergaard home run being the only run of the game.
 The Mets continued their slumping May, culminating in being swept in three games by the lowly Miami Marlins.
 However, they immediately followed that with a 6–1 homestand against the Nationals and the Detroit Tigers.

 June

-After coming home from a disappointing West Coast trip that saw the Mets go 2–5 with two blown leads of 4 runs in the 8th inning, the Mets went 4–2 on their homestand against the Giants and Rockies.
-The Mets then split a day-night doubleheader with the Yankees in the first leg of the 2019 Subway Series.
+After coming home from a disappointing West Coast trip that saw the Mets go 2–5 with two blown leads of four runs in the 8th inning, the Mets went 4–2 on their homestand against the San Francisco Giants and Colorado Rockies.
+The Mets then split a day-night doubleheader with the New York Yankees in the first leg of the 2019 Subway Series.
 On June 20, the Mets fired pitching coach Dave Eiland and bullpen coach Chuck Hernandez, replacing them with Phil Regan and Ricky Bones respectively.

 July

-On July 23, Robinson Cano became the third Met to hit three home runs in one home game at Citi Field.
-The previous two were Kirk Nieuwenhuis and Lucas Duda, who both did so in July 2015; Cano also became the first Met to hit three home runs in any game since Yoenis Cespedes in April 2017.
+On July 23, Robinson Canó became the third Met to hit three home runs in one home game at Citi Field.
+The previous two were Kirk Nieuwenhuis and Lucas Duda, who both did so in July 2015.
+Cano also became the first Met to hit three home runs in any game since Yoenis Céspedes in April 2017.
 He is also the oldest second baseman in MLB history to hit three home runs in one game.

 On July 28, the Mets traded pitching prospects Anthony Kay and Simeon Woods Richardson to the Toronto Blue Jays in exchange for Marcus Stroman.

-The Mets finished the month strong, winning each of the last six games of the month.
+The Mets finished the month strong, winning the last six games of the month.